Information For parents and Carers - see below for information for Children

 Please book school dinners using Parent Pay, before 8:00am on the day.
 The office will provide you with the parent pay details.
 Packed lunches must include a drink, no sweets or chocolate or fizzy drinks.
 Please do not send any glass containers into school.

-A new school menu is to be issued in September but if you would like to view the current menu please go to www.eastsussex.gov.uk/schoolmeals All meals booked through the parent pay website will be e-mailed directly to the kitchen.
-We remind the children in the morning what they are having and will add them on if you haven’t had time to book it.
+If you would like to view the current menu please go to www.eastsussex.gov.uk/schoolmeals All meals booked through the parent pay website will be e-mailed directly to the kitchen.
+We remind the children in the morning what they are having and will call home if a child appears not to have a school dinner or packed lunch.

 If you need financial support, please ask the office, confidentially, for a Free School Meal form.
-Information is available on the East Sussex website.
+Information is available on the East Sussex website https://www.eastsussex.gov.uk/educationandlearning/schools/school-life/meals/free/

 If your child has an allergy or special dietary requirement, then please let us know in writing.